 Veterans throughout Illinois

-To apply for a Veterans Cash grant - download, complete, and mail a Veterans Cash grant application (PDF, 220 KB) to the Illinois Department of Veterans' Affairs.
+To apply for a Veterans Cash grant - download, complete, and mail a Veterans Cash grant application (DOC) to the Illinois Department of Veterans' Affairs.

 For more information about the Illinois Lottery, please visit Illinois Lottery.

 Summary Prepared by